QuantumLabs869/QuantumQuest/setup.md

 Here’s a breakdown of each argument you can use with the script:

-- `--usa`: Award bonus points for the USA only and to generate usa region account while generating accounts
 - `--secondary`: add secondary email addresses
 - `--gen-outlook`: Generate Outlook accounts.
 - `--click-results`: Click on search results.